The safety net you might not be aware of.

-You’ve deleted some files on your computer, and you’ve emptied the Recycle Bin.
+You’ve deleted some files on your computer and you’ve emptied the recycle bin on your hard disk.

 Now you wish you hadn’t deleted that one important file.
 Whoops.